← Back to Resources

 • Inspection data and AS9102 forms live in different places.

-• You need ITAR controls that don’t rely on heroics.
+• You need ITAR controls that do not rely on heroics.

 • Faster first articles without compressing inspection rigor.